Married to the Business: An Interview with Marilyn and John Weber

 Liz has been a writer and editor for nearly 20 years, covering everything from art, small business, corporate culture, recruiting and retaining talent and technology.
 She is a former senior editor of Accounting Today and the co-founder of Accounting Tomorrow, a blog focused on intergenerational workplace issues.
 More recently Liz spearheaded the PR activity, brand messaging and thought leadership at a top-25 accounting firm.
 She works with a variety of clients and businesses of all sizes, helping them to find their voice and bring their essence out into the marketplace through compelling content.

-- 3/7/2017: Playing The Art of Beer: An Interview with Manjit Minhas Listen Now
+- 4/18/2017: The Art and Adventure of Freelancing: An Interview with Declan Zimmerman Listen Now

 Whitney Beltrán, AKA “Strix"